subinpratap/spotify/README.md

 # spotify App using React + Redux

 Web app using Spotify’s developer’s API.
 Added functionalities like:
--	Playing a song (with local playback controls)
+-	Playing a song/playlist (with local playback controls)
 -	Fetch recommendations, popular releases and genres
 -	Creating/Modifying a playlist.
 Adding songs to a playlist.
 -	Follow/Unfollow artists